 Perhaps your company needs money to finance expansion of the business or a building program.
 The officers of the company may decide to sell bonds or stocks to the public.
-The company officials must make out a formal request with the required information for the Securities and Exchange Commission (SEC).
-If the company's request is granted, the stocks or bonds are put up for sale.
+The company officials must file a formal registration with the required information for the Securities and Exchange Commission (SEC).
+If the company's registration is approved, the stocks or bonds are put up for sale.
 You and hundreds of others will have a chance to lend money to the company or to invest in its stock with the aim of putting your money to work for you.